SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

-It means that `ObjPoint` is an instance of `ObjClass`, is named `#ObjPoint`, inherits from a class named `ObjObject`, has three instance variables, two initialization keywords and an uninitialized method dictionary.
+It means that `ObjPoint` is an instance of `ObjClass`, is named `#ObjPoint`, inherits from a class named `ObjObject`, has three instance variables, two initialization keywords, and an uninitialized method dictionary.
 To access this structure we define some primitives as shown in Figure *@fig:structure@*.
 Figure *@fig:offset@* shows how offsets are used to access in a controlled manner the raw objClass information.

 ![Class structure representation.](figures/ClassRepresentationAsArray.pdf width=60&label=fig:structure)